WebOfTrustInfo/rwot6-santabarbara/event-documents/plenaries/4-weak-signals.md

 decentralized system?

 There are _biometric_ solutions and _consensus_ solutions!
+And possibly _implantable device_ solutions!

+   * But there was a strangely strong reaction about embedding chips in our bodies

 Once you have this guarantee, _what can you do with it?_